protowouter/antlr4-rrd-maven-plugin/README.md

 If you want to deviate from this default you can set the configuration option sourceDirectory

 When you build your maven project the generated diagrams will be put in target/doc/railroad.
+This default directory can be changed by setting the outputDirectory setting.

 ### Example pom.xml